Coronavirus - if you're self-employed

 Check how much you’ll get

 HMRC will calculate how much you should get based on your self-employed profits.
 You’ll get 1 payment to cover lost income for 3 months.
-If you apply to the scheme again in August you’ll get a second payment.

 You can find out more about the scheme rules on GOV.UK